Thoughts for Thanksgiving

 (This is an affiliate link)

-Charles Dickens, English writer, wrote some of the most beloved and quoted literature in the English language.
+Charles Dickens, English writer, wrote some of the most beloved and quoted literature in English.
 Almost everyone is familiar with his Christmas classic,

-which has been portrayed on stage and film – even animated versions.
+it has been portrayed on stage and in film – even animated versions.

 Another Dickens book created the name for a medical condition –